scottalmond/NamePlate/README.md

-0.27" wide, 0.35" from opposing edge to case, 0.43" total kicad center hole at 3.8" Y, 4.083" for microUSB port center microUSB center 1.2 mm above surface of PCB
+0.27" wide, 0.35" from opposing edge to case, 0.43" total kicad center hole at 3.8" Y, 4.083" for microUSB port center microUSB center 1.2 mm above surface of PCB consider first boot (all 1's in EEPROM) to debug chaper.
+First user input to change EEPROM exits hidden chapter